-It’s actually easier than you might think to place a fraud alert because you only have to notify one credit bureau.
-That credit bureau is then required to notify the other two bureaus to put a fraud alert on your credit reports with them as well.
+It’s easier than you might think to place a fraud alert because you only have to notify one credit bureau.
+That credit bureau is then required to inform the other two bureaus to put a fraud alert on your credit reports with them as well.

 It takes about 24 hours for all three of them to implement the alerts on your report.
 To get started with the process, pick which credit bureau you want to work through.